-After you’ve set up a client in your software, all their details are saved, and you only need to input the value of the invoice.
+After you’ve set up a client in your software, all their details are saved, and you only need to input the values of the invoice.

 Automatic reminders also remove the tedious task of manually emailing or calling your client to prompt them to pay.

 Transmitting an invoice through eInvoicing is far more secure than older practices.
-Reckon has partnered with OZEDI who utilise the Peppol network – which handles the transmission of an invoice.
-This is a highly secure network that eclipses the security of both email and traditional file storage, to help reduce both fraud and data theft.
+The Peppol network (which handles the transmission of an invoice) is a highly secure network that eclipses the security of both email and traditional file storage.
+This will help reduce both fraud and data theft.